hms-networks/flexy-thingworx-connector/README.md

 #### GenericEwonDeviceValueStream

-GenericEwonDeviceValueStream is a generic value stream thing that is used for storing the values of its respective logged thing properties.
+GenericEwonDeviceValueStream is a generic value stream Thing that is used for storing the values of its respective logged Thing properties.

 ### Common Errors

 #### Error Executing Event Handler 'runConnector' for event Type.Thing:Entity.ConnectorHost:Event.Timer

-This error is most commonly caused by invalid permissions for the ConnectorHost thing.
+This error is most commonly caused by invalid permissions for the ConnectorHost Thing.
 To test, go to "ConnectorHost">"General Information" and change the value of "Run As User" to Administrator.

 If the error resolves, there was an issue with the previous "Run As User" permission configuration.

-#### Upon attempting to delete/input data into a thing: "error: Thing X does not Exist"
+#### Upon attempting to delete/input data into a Thing: "error: Thing X does not Exist"

 This is an issue with Thingworx not being properly synced with the database provider.
 Restarting Tomcat should fix the issue.
 For information on how to do this visit https://stackoverflow.com/questions/12622534/tomcat-restart-webapp-from-command-line